DhananjayPorwal/Resume/README.md

 Final Average : 71.00( B )

 Hands on experience of working on several projects based on application and implementation of areas such as
-• Object oriented programming using JAVA
+• Object oriented programming using JAVA<br />
-• Implementing database using MS SQL server
+• Implementing database using MS SQL server<br />
-• Software engineering
+• Software engineering<br />
-• Integration of programming and software engineering
+• Integration of programming and software engineering<br />
-• Operating systems
+• Operating systems<br />
-• User interface and web technologies
+• User interface and web technologies<br />
-• Computational Problem Solving
+• Computational Problem Solving<br />
-• Programming using CSharp (C#)
+• Programming using CSharp (C#)<br />
-• Enterprise Applications Development and Maintenance
+• Enterprise Applications Development and Maintenance<br />
-• Developing web applications using ASP.NET and ADO.NET
+• Developing web applications using ASP.NET and ADO.NET<br />
-• Presentation Skills Hands On
+• Presentation Skills Hands On<br />
-• Business Communication
+• Business Communication<br />

 ## Skills